 1. Jeddah, Saudi Arabia (560 feet)

-Located in the middle of king Abdullah Square in Saudi Arabia, the Jeddah flagpole is approximately 560 feet tall.
-It is the world’s tallest flagpole.
-The Al-Babtain Power and Telecom, and the Abdul L Jameel community-initiative built this flagpole in September 2014 using five hundred tons of steel.
-The Jeddah flagpole broke the record of the tallest flagpole in 2014 which was previously held by the flagpole of Dushanbe.
+At 560 feet (170 meters) tall, the Jeddah Flagpole in Saudi Arabia is the tallest flagpole in the world.
+It is located in the middle of King Abdullah Square in Jeddah, the second largest city in Saudi Arabia.
+The Al-Babtain Power and Telecom and the Abdul L Jameel community-initiative built this flagpole in September 2014 using five hundred tons of steel.
+Upon its construction, the Jeddah Flagpole outranked the Dushanbe Flagpole in Tajikistan, which was previously the world's tallest.

 2. Dushanbe, Tajikistan (541 feet)

-The 2nd tallest flagpole in the world is in Dushanbe, Tajikistan right in front of the Palace of Nations.
-The Dushanbe flagpole is 541 feet high and supports a 98 foot by 197 foot flag which weighs about 1,540 pounds.
+Ever since the construction of the Jeddah Flagpole, the Dushanbe Flagpole in Tajikistan has held the ranking of the world's second tallest.
+However, the Dushanbe Flagpole is still nonetheless impressive.
+It stands 541 feet high and supports a 98 foot by 197 foot flag which weighs a whopping 1,540 pounds.
 The flagpole is made up of 39.4 foot steel tube sections.
-The design process of the flagpole began in July 2009.
+The design process of the flagpole began in July of 2009, and the flagpole was officially erected in May, 2011.

 3. Baku, Azerbaijan (531 feet)

-The 3rd tallest flag in the world is in the city square of Baku, called the National Flag Square.
+The third tallest flagpole that the world has ever seen was built in the city square of Baku, Azerbaijan (appropriately called the National Flag Square).
 The 531 foot flagpole flies a 230 foot by 115 foot flag in the middle of the city square.
 The 150 acres square features Azerbaijan’s map, anthem and coat of arms.
-Trident support built the flagpole.
-Unfortunately, the National square closed their doors to the public.
-However, the flagpole descended in October 2017.
+However, in 2017, Baku's towering flagpole was taken down and public access of the city square ceased.
+The lack of sturdiness of the flagpole had previously been cited as a possible public safety concern.

 4. Kijongdong, North Korea (525 feet)

-In the 1980s, South Korea built a 323 foot flagpole which flew a 287 pound flag, and North Korea responded by installing an even taller Panmunjom flagpole.
+In the 1980s, South Korea built a 323 foot flagpole which flew a 287 pound flag.
+North Korea responded by installing an even taller flagpole.
 Located in Kijongdong, the 525 foot flagpole flies a 595 pound North Korean flag.
-For more than a decade, it was the world's tallest, holding the distinction until 2010.
+For more than a decade, it was the world's tallest.
+However, it was a title lost in 2010 when other countries began picking up on the trend of supertall flagpoles.

 5. Ashgabat, Turkmenistan (436 feet)

-The 416 foot Raghadan flagpole is on the Raghadan palace grounds in Al-Maquar royal compound in Amman, Jordan.
+The 416 foot Raghadan flagpole is on the Raghadan Palace grounds in Al-Maquar royal compound in Amman, Jordan.
 King Abdullah II hoisted the country's official flag measuring 200 feet by 100 feet on June 10, 2003.
-The flagpole is clearly visible from 12 miles away.
+The flagpole is tall enough to be clearly visible from 12 miles away.
+In periods of bad weather, the large flag is lowered in order to prevent the unpleasant noise caused by excessive waving.

 Who Has Held the Record of the Tallest Flagpole the Longest?

-Kuala Lumpur held the title for over 20 years, from when they erected their flag in 1957 until 1980 when North Korea took over the number one spot.
-The National Square flag surpassed the North Korean flagpole after 20 years.
-The Dushanbe flagpole which was erected in 2011 was surpassed in 2014 after three years.
+Kuala Lumpur held the title of the world's tallest flagpole for over 20 years - from when they erected their flag in 1957 until 1980 when North Korea took over the number one spot.
+North Korea then held the record of the world's tallest flagpole for 21 years before being surpassed by Abu Dhabi.